MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/gmsa-cloud-sync.md

 For more information on how to prepare your Active Directory for group Managed Service Account, see [group Managed Service Accounts Overview](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview).

 ### Apply a subset of permissions
-To set Active Directory permissions for cloud provisioning agent, you can use the following [Set-AADCloudSyncPermission](how-to-gmsa-cmdlets.md#using-set-aadcloudsyncpermissions) cmdlet.
+To set gMSA permissions on an account, you can use the following [Set-AADCloudSyncPermission](how-to-gmsa-cmdlets.md#using-set-aadcloudsyncpermissions) PowerShell cmdlet.
 This cmdlet allows you to set more granular permissions on the gMSA.
 You can use it to apply only a subset of the permissions.
 This can be done in scenarios where you only want the gMSA to perform a specific function.

 See [Set-AADCloudSyncPermission](how-to-gmsa-cmdlets.md#using-set-aadcloudsyncpermissions) below for examples on setting specific permissions.